-The 2016 North American Patristics Society conference is this week in Chicago and Duke NEWT's Ian Mills is presenting on the origin of Mark's Longer Ending and Marcion's text of Luke.
+The 2016 North American Patristics Society is meeting this week in Chicago and Duke NEWT's Ian Mills (myself) is presenting on the origin of Mark's Longer Ending and Marcion's text of Luke.
 I've attached the abstract below.

 Marcion's Gospel and the Longer Ending of Mark